 The Vendor Walk-Through usually takes place at the venue.
 It's a great opportunity for the vendors to become acquainted with the venue and the team.
-As well as it brings everyone up to speed on every detail and/or any final changes.
-If you have a wedding planner, the Vendor Walk-Through is another task that your wedding planner will be responsible for organizing.
+As well as, it brings everyone up to speed on every detail and/or any final changes.

 Need Wedding Calendar Help?